MindscapeHQ/raygun4node/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Bug report
-title: ''
+title: "<Area of the SDK>: <Short Description of issue>"
-labels: ''
+labels: needs triage
 assignees: ''

 ---